mozilla/build.webmaker.org/README.md

 #### Edit .env
 * `PLAN_SESSION_SECRET` should be whatever you want it to be.
 * `PLAN_GITHUB_CLIENTID` and `PLAN_GITHUB_CLIENTSECRET` should be obtained by creating a new Developer Application in Github (https://github.com/settings/applications).
 For __Authorization callback URL__, make sure you use `/auth/github/callback` prefixed by the address of the host you use for the app.
 * `PLAN_GITHUB_TOKEN` is optional but will help avoid rate limiting, and is a Personal Access Token generated on the same page.
+It needs to have read:org permissions in order to do autocomplete based on teams in the /add field.
 * `PLAN_GITHUB_HOST` is the url at which the server is running (for github oauth)

 #### Run